-- Establishes minimum flows for various time periods during the year, diversion rates, ramping rates, and pool elevation. - Requires flow monitoring, including the streamflow at the Buckley Gauge and diversion from the White River into the Lake Tapps Reservoir. - Requires Cascade funding of the USGS to operate and maintain gauging equipment, telemetry, and data production. - Requires development and implementation of a Project Maintenance Plan that includes: - Maintaining and assessing the effectiveness of the fish screens; - Preventing exotic or predatory species from entering the White River from Lake Tapps; - Trapping sediment to prevent sediment and nutrients from entering Lake Tapps; and - Maintaining the rock chutes and other facilities. - Requires a plan for refilling Lake Tapps in the spring and drawing down the water in the fall. - Calls for a tailrace study to identify and address water quality and fisheries concerns and a tailrace plan to implement the study's recommendations. - Calls for Cascade to transfer excess water to the State Water Trust to provide instream flows in the river. - Calls for protecting, monitoring, and improving water quality.
+- Establishes minimum flows for various time periods during the year, diversion rates, ramping rates, and pool elevation. - Requires flow monitoring, including the streamflow at the Buckley Gauge and diversion from the White River into the Lake Tapps Reservoir. - Requires Cascade funding of the USGS to operate and maintain gauging equipment, telemetry, and data production. - Requires development and implementation of a Project Maintenance Plan that includes: - Maintaining and assessing the effectiveness of the fish screens; - o Preventing exotic or predatory species from entering the White River from the Lake Tapps Reservoir; - o Trapping sediment to prevent sediment and nutrients from entering Lake Tapps Reservoir; and - Maintaining the rock chutes and other facilities. - Requires a plan for refilling the Lake Tapps Reservoir in the spring and drawing down the water in the fall. - Calls for a tailrace study to identify and address water quality and fisheries concerns and a tailrace plan to implement the study's recommendations. - Calls for Cascade to transfer excess water to the State Water Trust to provide instream flows in the river. - Calls for protecting, monitoring, and improving water quality.